 - Keep the good stuff for the end of your video so people suffer through a long introduction of information they don’t need.

-Or, if you want to produce video content that brings in new leads and grows your business, you can contact me.
+Or, if you want to produce video content that brings in new leads and grows your business, contact me.